Data

 Here’s a four-point plan to close the remaining 70%:

-This notebook contains a detailed overview of our methodology and data.
+You can read more about our methodology, the data and its limitations in this notebook.
 For replication code, please visit this report’s GitHub repository.